 It's hard to get through life without at least a few scars.
 And each scar carries a story, whether it's one of joy, struggle or another day lived.
 While some people wear their scars with pride, others dislike the appearance or location of their scars.
-There may be ways to prevent and minimize scars.
-Causes of scars Anytime...
+There may be ways...
 Read More

 When you first began feeling short of breath after climbing the stairs, you brushed it off as being out of shape.
 But when combined with that nagging cough, you felt downright limited.
 While shortness of breath is a warning sign of many different conditions, one of the more common is chronic obstructive pulmonary disease (COPD), a...
 Read More